 All graduate students are required to maintain a grade point average of 3.0.
 If a student in the Ed.D, MSE, or MSN programs does not earn at least a B- in a graduate course, the student may be referred to the Graduate Student Policies Committee by the Program Director.
 Students in the MOT program will follow the policies and procedures as outlined in the Occupational Therapy Student Manual.
+Students in the MSPAS program will follow the policies and procedures as outlined in the PA Program Handbook.

 If a student earns a grade of C+ or lower in a graduate course, the Office of Academic Affairs will be notified by the Registrar.
 If the student is in the MAT or MSOL program, she will receive a letter of concern from the Office of Academic Affairs.
 If the student is in the MSN, MSE, or Ed.D. program, the Program Director will make a recommendation to the Graduate Student Policies committee regarding the student's status in the program.
-The Graduate Student Policies committee makes a recommendation concerning the student's progression in the program to the Vice President for Academic Affairs or designee for a final decision.
-A letter stating the final decision is sent to the student by the Vice President for Academic Affairs or designee.
+The Graduate Student Policies committee makes a recommendation concerning the student's progression in the program to the Associate Dean for Graduate Programs for a final decision.
+A letter stating the final decision is sent to the student by the Associate Dean for Graduate Programs.

 If a student in the MSOL or MAT programs earns more than one C or earns a grade lower than a C in a graduate course, the Office of Academic Affairs will be notified.
-A letter notifying the student of removal from the program will be sent to the student by the Vice President for Academic Affairs or designee.
+A letter notifying the student of removal from the program will be sent to the student by the Associate Dean for Graduate Programs.